 As the presidential inauguration loomed closer and closer, a group of folks in Bloomington channeled their energy into Inaugurate the Revolution as an act of resistance to the incoming administration.
 Event organizers curated panels for the one-day conference in order to unite the community in a day of activism and engagement.
 While options included everything from movie screenings and art workshops to hearing from marginalized communities and learning more about a wide variety of societal problems, we’ve put together four stories showing the many issues people in our town are working on — and what you can do to help out.
 This is our third, and final, story in the series, involving the issues (and solutions) regarding democratic reforms by Tomi and Jim Allison.
 Our first story was about the importance of media literacy by Elijah Pouges.
-Our second story was on indigenous activism by Laura Reagan.
+Our second story was on indigenous activism by Laura Martinez.

 Hoosiers can help make our elections more representative and more attractive to stay-at-home voters by dodging the Electoral College, slaying the gerrymander, and changing winner-take-all to winner-take-some.